Reya-Labs/reya-python-sdk/README.md

 - Ensure you already have a Reya margin account funded with enough collateral and mentioned in the .env file.
 Create one in the app [dashboard](https://app.reya.xyz).
 Examples of how to achieve this programmatically are coming soon.
 - Ensure your wallet is funded with some ETH on Reya network to pay the gas fees.
 Find bridge [here](https://reya.network/bridge).
 - Decide on the base value of the trade.
 A negative value means taking a short position, a positive one means a long position.
 The base is represented with 18 decimals precision.
 The base represents the units of exposure denoted in the underlying token of the market
 - Pick a price limit.
+The Price Limit can define the maximum allowable slippage of the trade.
 If the execution price exceeds this, the trade will revert.
 The price limit for a short trade must be lower than the pool price and vice-versa for a long trade.
 Price is represented with 18 decimals precision.
 - Specify your margin account id and nonce.
 These values are revealed when attempting to execute a trade on the app.
 Your wallet will prompt you to sign a message and will show the account id and the next nonce (your current nonce is 1 less).
 The message does not need to be signed.
 In fact, if the message is signed, the nonce will increase by 1.
 - List price update payloads for all markets (source is described above)